daniel-melanson/melanson.dev/content/posts/_index.md

 title = 'Posts'
 +++

-I maintain this blog to organize my thoughts, share things I have done, and test the depth of my knowledge.
+I maintain this blog to organize my thoughts and share things I have done.

 The thoughts and opinions expressed here are my own and do not reflect those of my past or current employers.